open-prophetdb/biominer-components/docs/index.md

 ---
 hero:
-  title: UI Components for Bioinformatics
+  title: UI for Network Medicine
-  desc: A set of React components for BioInformatics. such as Gene/Transcript Map from GTex Portal, Pathology Image Viewer, etc.
+  desc: A set of React components for Network Medicine Platform. such as Gene/Transcript Map from GTex Portal, Pathology Image Viewer, Graph Studio, etc.
   actions:
     - text: Getting Started
       link: /